Diocese of Wrexham: History

 The diocese was erected on 12 February 1987 from the Diocese of Menevia.
+Before 1916 this territory was part of the Roman Catholic Diocese of Shrewsbury.
 The current bishop is The Right Reverend Peter Brignall, the 3rd Bishop of Wrexham.
-On 27 June 2012, Pope Benedict XVI named the then Peter Monsignor Brignall, who was at that time the Diocese of Wrexham's Vicar General, to succeed the retiring bishop, Edwin Regan.
+On 27 June 2012, Pope Benedict XVI appointed the then Monsignor Brignall, who was at that time the Diocese of Wrexham's Vicar General, to succeed the retiring bishop, Edwin Regan.
 Bishop Peter's episcopal ordination took place on 12 September 2012 in Wrexham Cathedral.